• Skip to primary navigation

 • 🍽 How to serve

-• Easy to make: a simple recipe that comes together in around half an hour.
+• Easy to make.
+A simple recipe that comes together in around 30 minutes.

-• Oats: if you require gluten free oats then look for a certified gluten free brand.
+• Oats - for these oatmeal chia cookies you want to use rolled oats rather than the very fine quick-cook oats.
+If you require gluten free oats then look for a certified gluten free brand.

-• Chia seeds: bursting with healthy fats.
-You want whole chia seeds, not milled chia.
+• Chia seeds - you want whole chia seeds, not milled chia.

-• Pumpkin seeds and almonds: add such a good crunch to this cookie.
+• Pumpkin seeds and almonds - add such a good crunch to this cookie.
 Make sure they are unsalted!
+If almonds don't work for you, then you can use chopped Brazil nuts or macadamia nuts.

-• Maple syrup and almond butter: as well as giving lots of flavour, these help bind the cookie together.
+• Maple syrup and almond butter - as well as giving lots of flavor, these help bind the cookie together.

 • Cinnamon: optional, but gives a lovely flavour if you are able to use it.